- If you can't initialize the disk, there might be a wrong setting or the drive has bad sectors.

 Of course, before doing this, try some of the free or paid recovery software to get your data out of it.
 You can try one of these programs to do so but have in mind that you’ll hardly manage to get the 100% of the data.

-The above solutions should help you whenever you can’t initialize the hard drive.
+The above solutions will help you whenever you can’t initialize the hard drive in Windows 10 and 11 and we hope that now, the situation has been restored.

 If you’re still unable to initialize the disk, consider replacing it.
 The most likely reason for this is the hardware malfunction and it’s hard to fix it.